 We react very differently when power is exercised by high-status and low-status people.
 In a pair of clever experiments, researchers Alison Fragale, Jennifer Overbeck, and Maggie Neale show that when people with high status also possess power, we perceive them as dominant, but also warm.
 We hold them in high regard, so we’re willing to follow their commands.
 When the same commands come from people who lack status, we judge them as dominant and cold.
-Since they haven’t earned our respect, they don’t have the right to tell us what to do.
+Since they haven’t earned our respect, we feel, they don’t have the right to tell us what to do.

 What are those behaviors?
-After decades of research, we know that there are two paths to earning status: competence and caring.
+After decades of research, we know that there are two paths to earning status—competence and caring.
 We look up to people who are capable and concerned about others.
 We follow people once they’ve demonstrated that they have unique skills and will use them for the benefit of the group.

-Right now, due to the gender stereotypes that haven’t yet evaporated, girls do seem to get penalized more than boys for exercising power.
-It’s patently unfair, and to course-correct, Sandberg is fond of sharing a provocative and amusing recommendation from CBS anchor Norah O’Donnell:
+Today, due to stereotypes that still haven’t evaporated, girls do seem to get penalized more than boys for exercising power.
+This is patently unfair, and to course-correct, Sandberg is fond of sharing a provocative and amusing recommendation from CBS anchor Norah O’Donnell: